ryanpepe2000/CMPT424PEPE/README.md

 ##2019 Browser-Based Operating System in TypeScript

+Note: I attempted to fix the compile issue where 'sh c' was not compiling properly on other machines, but I was unable to test anything because compiling is working just fine on my local machine.
+Let me know if you are having any issues

 This repository contains the code for a browser-based operator system simulator.
 Each project will be committed under a branch dedicated to the project name (ex: **iProject1**).
 Additionally, upon completion of each project section, the respective branch will be merged with master.

 ####Introduction####